Best Care for Everyone

 Our promise is that we deliver the ‘best care for everyone’.
 This means we strive to provide the best care possible to every single person and their family engaged with our services.
 We put patients first and are relentless in the pursuit of fundamental standards of care and ongoing improvements enhanced by clinical leadership.

-Our purpose defines what we strive to achieve, which is to:
+Our purpose defines what we strive to achieve:

 - Promote wellness

 - Relieve suffering of those entrusted into our care

 We have two priorities:

 - Better outcomes for patients, whānau and our population

 The way we plan and make decisions and deliver services on a daily basis is based on our values:

 To realise our promise of providing ‘best care for everyone’, we have identified seven strategic themes.
 These provide an overarching framework for the way our services are planned, developed and delivered.